Eena, The Curse of Wanyaka Cave - Book III

 a time they walked in silence across the extensive castle grounds known

 commonly as Lacs Flats.
-The yard
+The yard eventually steered them through a main

-columns.
+check-point marked by high, white columns.
 They then changed direction and

 headed away from town.
-Eena removed her
+Eena removed her shoes when she stepped off a stone

-heart of the city.
+walkway that sloped downhill toward the heart of the city.
 Ian kindly took her

 sandals, freeing up his queen’s hands so she could touch the needy plants.
-Their world, Moccobatra, though smaller than
+Their

-Earth, had a great abundance of plant life requiring her care and nurturing.
-Being Queen of Harrowbeth, natively called
+life requiring her care and nurturing.
+Being Queen of Harrowbeth, natively

-existing on their world.
+flora existing on their world.

 Less

 than a year prior, she had been oblivious to her heritage.
-Raised on Earth from five years of age and
+Raised on Earth from

-called by the name Sevenah, she had adapted well to human life.
-At age seventeen her perception of reality
+five years of age and called by the name Sevenah, she had adapted well to human

-had been drastically altered when Ian, Kahm Derian, and those from the starship
+when Ian, Kahm Derian, and those from the starship Kemeniroc had come to

-Kemeniroc had come to retrieve their young queen.
+retrieve their young queen.

 The

 months to follow had been filled with incredible revelations.
-She was told her real name was Eena and that
+She was told her

-she was a queen, the next Sha by birth—Sha
+real name was Eena and that she was a queen, the next Sha by birth—Sha Eena.
+A necklace that only direct

 descendants of the Shas could wear turned out to be a sort of symbiotic life